tbrowder/CSV-Table/README.md

   * Comment lines are allowed

     This feature, which is not usual in CSV parsers, is to ignore comment lines interspersed between data lines (such lines may have leading whitespace).
+Data lines may have inline comments following a comment character.
 The comment character is user-definable and its presence invalidates its use as a field separator.
+The default comment character is '#'.
+Its use demonstrated:

+          # a comment preceding a data line
+        1, 2, 3 # an inline comment following the data

+    Note comments are preserved and restored when the CSV file is saved.

   * There is a `save` method which saves the current state of the CSV file (including comments) as well as saving a "raw" CSV file without the comments so the file can be used with conventional CSV handlers such as LibreOffice or Excel.